nikic/nikic.github.com/_posts/2012-12-22-Cooperative-multitasking-using-coroutines-in-PHP.markdown

 }
 {% endhighlight %}

 Now we can start throwing exceptions from system calls!
-E.g. for the `killTask` call, lets throw an exception is the passed task ID is invalid:
+E.g. for the `killTask` call, lets throw an exception if the passed task ID is invalid:

 {% highlight php %}